ImDino/php_assignment_3/README.md

 - See all orders
 - Change order status to "sent".

-You must use dependency injection (MVC recommended) with no additional frameworks.
+You must use dependency injection (MVC recommended).

+_Note: frameworks not allowed.